Philo (company): Early history (2010–2016)

-Recent history (2017-present)
+Recent history (2017–present)

 Philo launched its OTT streaming television service in the United States on November 14, 2017.
 The service is available via TVs, digital media players, computers, tablets, and phones.
 The service includes channels from A&E Networks, AMC Networks, Discovery, Inc. (prior to its 2022 merger with WarnerMedia to form Warner Bros.
-Discovery), and Viacom (prior to its 2019 reunion with CBS Corporation to form ViacomCBS, now known as Paramount Global), all of which also became joint owners of the service with a combined $25 million investment before this launch.
+Discovery), and Viacom (prior to its 2019 reunion with CBS Corporation to form ViacomCBS, formerly known as Paramount Global and now Paramount Skydance), all of which also became joint owners of the service with a combined $25 million investment before this launch.

 The service has no local television stations or sports networks, though it does offer news services through BBC World News (which is distributed by AMC) and financial news channel Cheddar, along with the national feed of the AccuWeather Network.

 In October 2018, Philo added Hallmark Channel and its sister channels, Hallmark Movies & Mysteries and Hallmark Drama.

 In February 2020, Google Fiber announced it would no longer offer television packages to new subscribers.
 It backed YouTube TV and fuboTV at the time and added the $20 package of Philo's 61 channels as an option.
 Adding Philo to the list of Google Fiber was described as a way to help the virtual MVPD "keep its growth streak going" without the burden of retransmission consent negotiations and fees needed to run a pay television service.
 At the time, Philo had 750,000 subscribers and the service said that over the year it had grown by 300%.
 Philo then added Epix and Starz as premium add-ons in June of the same year, along with TV Everywhere credentials to their websites and access to their video-on-demand libraries.